The obvious issue with dependency injection, of course, is that it becomes harder to encapsulate functionality. Injecting a Nest

 When using PHP-DI to create an Owl, the container detects that the constructor takes a Nest

-object (using the type declarations).
+object (using type declarations).
 Without any configuration, and as long as the constructor argument is properly typed, PHP-DI will create an Nest

 instance (if it wasn't already created) and pass it as a constructor parameter.
 The equivalent code would now be :